 Impact

-Friends of Earth Wind Fire and Water have funded these projects at NECC:
+Friends of Earth Wind Fire and Water have Funded:

 • a 200-meter borehole (well) with solar activated pumps (reliably provides potable water for the Centre’s household needs year-round)